 That Great Altar of Pergamom, now resides in a museum of the same name in Berlin.
 But it’s original abode, near modern Bergama in Turkey, remains one of the most atmospheric sites dedicated to Zeus that I have seen.

-I was surprised to learn however, that the only one of the temples to Zeus still standing, is to be found in Cirene in Libya, along with other fabulously well preserved Greco – Roman ruins!
-Someday……..
+I was surprised to learn, however, that the only one of the temples to Zeus still standing, is to be found in Cirene in Libya, along with other fabulously well preserved Greco – Roman ruins!
+Someday…if the region doesn’t implode before then.

 PS: Header image of the Artemisian Bronze from Wikicommons.
 I couldn’t locate my own, even after turning my cupboard upside down!
 Don’t miss it if you are ever in Athens.